 330 Clapham Road and Oval Quarter

 Some of these recipes require ingredients that aren’t always readily available from your local express supermarket.
-However, if you live in a culturally diverse area like the residents at Oval Quarter, you’re just a short walk away from Brixton Market, Brixton Road and Stockwell Road, three areas known for a huge range of African, Asian and Caribbean produce.
+However, if you live in a culturally diverse area like the residents at The Volt, you’re just a short walk away from Brixton Market, Brixton Road and Stockwell Road, three areas known for a huge range of African, Asian and Caribbean produce.